Comprehension and Communication Skills in English

 Session- 7 :

-You and your English, Reading Comprehension
+Spoken English and Broken English, Reading Comprehension

 Session- 8:

-Functional grammar Agreement of verb With subject:
+Functional grammar agreement of verb with subject:

 Subject-verb agreement means that a subject and its verb must be both singular or plural: